-When your priority in rehab is recovering in a resort-like environment, look for a luxury rehab with upscale accommodations, state-of-the-art therapy, and gourmet meals.
+If recovery in a resort-like environment is a priority, look for a luxury rehab with upscale accommodations, state-of-the-art therapy, and gourmet meals.
 Different facilities offer varying amenities, but luxury rehabs tend to have a gym, swimming pool, and a masseuse on staff.

 State-Funded vs. Private Treatment Options in San Francisco